 You may want to join a group that fits your needs.
 If you simply want to sit and chat with other members in a casual setting, try to find a group that fits those needs.
 If you need more structure, seek a group that offers the level of structure you’re looking for.

 Online support groups are a relatively newer form of these types of groups.
 Online support groups meet in a virtual space instead of face-to-face.

 There are some major benefits to joining an online support group (yet, these groups aren’t always for everyone).
-Some people love the personability and connectivity of in-person support groups while others appreciate the anonymity and convenience of online groups.
+Some people love the personability and connectivity of in-person support groups, while others appreciate online groups' anonymity and convenience.

 Thinking of joining an online support group?
-There’s not a lot of risks involved with joining such a group, as these groups are easy to access, easy to join, and easy to quit (if it turns out the group isn’t for you!).
+There’s not many risks involved with joining such a group, as these groups are easy to access, easy to join, and easy to quit (if it turns out the group isn’t for you!).

 Online support groups like Wisdo offer plenty of benefits that you won’t find at in-person support groups.
 The most common benefits of online support groups include:

 Many support groups were forced to transfer to virtual spaces during the COVID-19 pandemic.
 Online support group platforms provide a safe, socially distant space where people can get support on pretty much any topic — even COVID support.

 These online groups made support groups more available for people that live in rural areas or small towns; it’s often difficult for people to join support groups when they know everyone in their area and don’t want to open up to the entire town.
 Rural areas often also don’t have enough people with the same issues to host support groups.